tangentsoft/pidp8i/doc/cc8-manual.md

 a SABR assembly file that is too large (28K) to be assembled on the PDP-8.
 Thus [the separate native compiler](#native).

-The key file, relative to the base Small-C project, is the PDP-8 code generator in `code8.c` which emits SABR assembly code.
+The key module for targeting Small-C to the PDP-8 is `code8.c`.
+It does the code generation to emit SABR assembly code.
+However, the targeting is not confined to that one file.
+There is code in various of the other modules that is specific to the PDP-8 port that should be abstracted out and cleaned up in the fullness of time.

 SABR is normally used as the second pass of the OS/8 FORTRAN II system.

 When you use the cross-compiler on a POSIX type system such as the Raspbian PiDP-8/I environment, the resulting `*.sb` files will have